Is makeup bad for your skin? Makeup does some great things--like improving our confidence, and some bad things--like affecting our health.

 Is makeup bad for your skin?
 And if so, what could be the most obvious reason for this?
 Is your skin irritated after using your mascara, foundation or blush?
 You have the answer then.

 Your skin is your biggest organ and has the ability to absorb certain nutrients.
 The skin has a protective barrier which to some extent is able to keep dangerous substances out of the body.
-Unfortunately this barrier can't protect you from all compounds in your makeup.
+Unfortunately when this barrier is damaged (sometimes because of acne), it can't protect you from all aggressors.

 Imagine how much better it would be if instead of harming and damaging your skin, your makeup is actually nourishing it.

-A rule of thumb is: if you can’t eat it, don’t wear it.
 Of course this shouldn't be interpreted literally.
-The idea is that you can find makeup brands which for their products use natural ingredients like essential oils, extracts of white tea, grapes, rose water, fruit pigmentation, cocoa butter, shea butter...
+The idea is that you can find makeup brands that use natural ingredients like extracts of white tea, grapes, rose water, fruit pigmentation, cocoa butter, shea butter...

 Options are endless.
 These kind or products are not only innocently safe but they also provide antioxidant protection to keep the youthful look of your skin.